 In contrast to the ruminants, pseudo-ruminants like camel have a three-chamber stomach.
 The rumen is absent in camels.
 Omasum, abomasum, and reticulum are the three compartments of the stomach of the camel.
 Interestingly, camels have an enlarged cecum.
 Cecum in camel is rich in microbial flora and is responsible for the digestion of the plant-based roughage, which forms the major part of the diet of camels.

-The alimentary canal in the insects like cockroaches starts at the mouth and ends at the anus and is subdivided into three parts-
+The alimentary canal in insects like cockroaches starts at the mouth and ends at the anus and is subdivided into three parts-

 - Anterior stomodaeum (foregut): This consist of the pharynx, esophagus, crop, and gizzard